Dynamite (1929 film): Plot

 Coal miner Hagon Derk is sentenced to hang for murder.
 His only concern is for his young sister Katie, who will be left all alone.
-Frivolous socialite Cynthia Crothers has her own troubles.
-By the terms of her grandfather's will, if she is not married by her twenty-third birthday (only a month away), she will not inherit his millions and will be left penniless.
+Meanwhile, frivolous socialite Cynthia Crothers will not inherit her grandfather's millions and will be penniless if she is not married by her twenty-third birthday (a month away).
 She is "engaged" to Roger Towne, but he is married to Marcia.
 Marcia has her own lover, Marco, and is willing to grant Roger a divorce ... for the right price.
-The two women haggle behind Roger's back and settle on $100,000.
+The women settle on $100,000 behind Roger's back.

 Hagon, desperate to provide for Katie, offers his body for $10,000 in a newspaper ad.
 Cynthia offers him the money in exchange for him marrying her.
 He accepts.
 Just minutes before Hagon's execution though, the real killer is goaded into attacking a man with a gun and is fatally shot.
 He confesses before dying, and Hagon is released.

 Hagon goes to see his stunned wife.
-When her friends show up to party the night away, he sees Cynthia writing a $25,000 check as a down payment to Marcia and discussing the terms of their agreement.
-Hagon grabs the check stashed in Marcia's garter and shows it to Roger as proof that he has been made a pawn.
-Roger tells Cynthia that he will settle with Marcia himself, but if Cynthia gives her the check, they are through.
-Cynthia rips up the check as Marcia threatens to expose the plot.
-The pair go downstairs where Cynthia reveals that she married another man.
+When her friends show up to party the night away, he sees Cynthia writing a $25,000 check as a down payment to Marcia and discussing their agreement.
+Hagon grabs the check and shows it to Roger.
+Roger tells Cynthia that if she gives Marcia the check, they are through.
+Cynthia rips up the check.
+She then announces that she is married.
 When Hagon reveals he is her husband, Cynthia is made a laughingstock.
-Hagon throws out the partygoers, which frightens the men and arouses the women.
-Cynthia shows little appreciation for his saving her from the mockery and locks herself in her room.
-Hagon breaks down her door.
+Hagon throws out the partygoers.
+When Cynthia locks herself in her room, Hagon breaks down her door.
 After a brief confrontation, Hagon flings $10,000 at her and leaves.

-When Cynthia is informed that she must actually be living with her husband on her birthday, she drives to his mining town.
+When Cynthia is informed that she must be living with her husband on her birthday, she drives to his mining town.
 He refuses to go back to her apartment, so she persuades him to let her stay with him.
-He agrees on condition that she cook and clean, just like a real wife, and locks up her fancy car in his tool shed.
-Her first attempt at preparing a meal is a dismal failure.
-Katie kindly helps out and keeps it a secret from Hagon, but Cynthia confesses.
+He agrees on condition that she cook and clean, and locks up her fancy car in his tool shed.
+Her first attempt at cooking is a dismal failure.
+Katie helps out and keeps it a secret from Hagon, but Cynthia confesses.
 Hagon tells her it is the first honest thing he has seen her do.